flutter/website/src/get-started/flutter-for/ios-devs.md

         Icons.arrow_forward_ios,
       ),
       onTap: () {
-        // when a ListTile that represents a person is
+        // When a [ListTile] that represents a person is
         // tapped, push the detailsPageRouteName route
         // to the Navigator and pass the person's instance
-        // to the route
+        // to the route.
         Navigator.of(context).pushNamed(
           detailsPageRouteName,
           arguments: person,